soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 For language modeling, we've implemented an RNN-LSTM neural network using Torch.
 It gives state-of-the-art results on a standard quality metric called perplexity.
 We compare the training time of the network on an Intel Core i7 2.6 GHZ vs accelerating it on an NVIDIA GTX 980 GPU.

-Shown in the table below are the times for a small RNN and a larger RNN.
+Shown in the Table 1 are the times for a small RNN and a larger RNN.
 [The full source of this implementation is here](https://github.com/wojzaremba/lstm).

 | Device                | Small-RNN | Large-RNN |
 |-----------------------|-----------|-----------|